pimmey/react-docs/README.md

 #### Gulp installation
 Gulp is installed via npm.

-Following the [Getting started with Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) guide, run `npm rm --global gulp` to install it.
+Following the [Getting started with Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) guide, run `npm rm --global gulp` to remove any previous versions.
+Then run `npm install --global gulp-cli` to install it globally or `npm install --save-dev gulp` to install it as a dev dependency of the project.

 It also ensures you're not going to have any conflicts with the previous version of Gulp.